developerkevo/project/readme.md

-# Insura
+# Project Insurance

-Insura is a multi-insurance agency and client management system.
+Project Insurance is a multi-insurance agency and client management system.
 It is written in [Laravel](https://laravel.com), a strong PHP framework, and utilises the [Semantic UI](https://semantic-ui.com) framework for smashing frontend views.
-A demo is available [here](https://insura.simcycreative.com).

 ## Features